- Research & Policy

 - News & Events

 Witness today’s most pressing global challenges, learn how to conduct research, and gain the skills and perspectives of an engaged, informed global citizen.

 Join a network of lively intellectual communities led by renowned faculty and supported by the Keough School’s nine international institutes and centers, where you can fully explore your unique interests with others.

 Each fall and spring, the Keough School hosts information sessions for students who are interested in global affairs.

 Join us September 26, 2018 for Beyond Study Abroad: Opportunities and Success Stories from Students at the Keough School’s Global Institutes.

-More details coming soon on our events page.
+More details available on the event page.

 Beginning in fall 2018, Notre Dame undergraduates can declare a major in global affairs.
 As a supplementary major, this program of study is designed to complement and “globalize” your primary major.